Sensitivity and specificity: Graphical illustration

 The above graphical illustration is meant to show the relationship between sensitivity and specificity.
 The black, dotted line in the center of the graph is where the sensitivity and specificity are the same.
 As one moves to the left of the black dotted line, the sensitivity increases, reaching its maximum value of 100% at line A, and the specificity decreases.
 The sensitivity at line A is 100% because at that point there are zero false negatives, meaning that all the negative test results are true negatives.
 When moving to the right, the opposite applies, the specificity increases until it reaches the B line and becomes 100% and the sensitivity decreases.
 The specificity at line B is 100% because the number of false positives is zero at that line, meaning all the positive test results are true positives.

-The middle solid line in both figures that show the level of sensitivity and specificity is the test cutoff point.
+The middle solid line in both figures above that show the level of sensitivity and specificity is the test cutoff point.
 As previously described, moving this line results in a trade-off between the level of sensitivity and specificity.
 The left-hand side of this line contains the data points that tests below the cut off point and are considered negative (the blue dots indicate the False Negatives (FN), the white dots True Negatives (TN)).
 The right-hand side of the line shows the data points that tests above the cut off point and are considered positive (red dots indicate False Positives (FP)).
 Each side contains 40 data points.

 For the figure that shows high sensitivity and low specificity, there are 3 FN and 8 FP.
 Using the fact that positive results = true positives (TP) + FP, we get TP = positive results - FP, or TP = 40 - 8 = 32.
 The number of sick people in the data set is equal to TP + FN, or 32 + 3 = 35.
-The sensitivity is therefor 32 / 35 = 91.4%.
+The sensitivity is therefore 32 / 35 = 91.4%.
 Using the same method, we get TN = 40 - 3 = 37, and the number of healthy people 37 + 8 = 45, which results in a specificity of 37 / 45 = 82.2 %.